symfony-cmf/symfony-cmf-docs/bundles/routing_auto/defunct_route_handlers.rst

 To create a custom default route handler, you have to implement ``DefunctRouteHandlerInterface``.
 This requires a method ``handleDefunctRoutes()``.

-They are not alltogether trivial - the following handler removes old routes and is the default handler::
+They are not all-together trivial - the following handler removes old routes and is the default handler::

     namespace Symfony\Cmf\Component\RoutingAuto\DefunctRouteHandler;